Why is Fasting Good For You?

-Fasting for Allah (swt) is a beautiful form of worship, with phenomenal spiritual benefits every Muslim is familiar with.
+Fasting for Allah (SWT) is a beautiful form of worship, with phenomenal spiritual benefits that every Muslim is familiar with.
 But the benefits of fasting extend beyond the spiritual; boosting our health and physical wellbeing as well.
 That, to us, is testament that Allah’s wisdom and blessings are boundless, and is one more reason (out of the many millions of reasons) to be grateful to Him.

-Watch the video to find out about the miraculous process of healing and renewal that takes place in your body, throughout the 30 days of fasting in Ramadan.
-We promise, it’ll fill you with awe and gratitude for the beautiful way were created, and the powerful ‘reboot’ key Allah has given us in Ramadan.
+Watch the video below to find out about the miraculous process of healing and renewal that takes place in your body, throughout the 30 days of fasting in Ramadan.
+We promise, it’ll fill you with awe and gratitude for the beautiful way we were created, and the powerful ‘reboot’ key Allah has given us in Ramadan.

 Not able to Fast this Ramadan?

 Paying Fidyah and Kaffarah allows you to make up for fasts you can’t keep.
 Remember, charity increases Baraka in our provisions and our health.
-So if you are unable to benefit from fasting this Ramadan, then don’t miss out on the Baraka of giving charity through Fidya and Kaffarah.
-IKCA uses your Fidyah and Kaffarah to Feed Cancer Patients at Shaukat Khanum Hospital.The Complete Guide to Fidyah and Kaffarah Fidya rate and conditions Kaffarah rate and conditions
+So if you are unable to benefit from fasting this Ramadan, then don’t miss out on the Baraka of giving charity through Fidyah and Kaffarah.
+IKCA uses your Fidyah and Kaffarah to Feed Cancer Patients at Shaukat Khanum Hospital.The Complete Guide to Fidyah and Kaffarah Fidyah rate and conditions Kaffarah rate and conditions

 30 Day Ramadan Fast: What happens to your body?